docker-archive/classicswarm/scheduler/filter/README.md

 963841b138d8        logger:latest       "logger"            Less than a second ago   running                                             node-1      logger
 ```

-The `logger` container ends up on `node-1` because his affinity with the container `front`.
+The `logger` container ends up on `node-1` because its affinity with the container `front`.

 #### Images

-You can schedule a container only on nodes where the images is already pulled.
+You can schedule a container only on nodes where the images are already pulled.

 ```
 $ docker -H node-1:2375 pull redis